 “(Terry) was dealt a double cruel hand: the companion demons depression and alcoholism.
 They were demons that warred ceaselessly against the other aspects of her being – a warm and sunny disposition” ~US Sen. George McGovern, Terry Dealing with one major disorder – substance abuse – is hard enough.
 But very frequently, addiction is also accompanied by one or more psychiatric disorders – depression, anxiety, PTSD, schizophrenia, etc. When it is determined that a person has and both a substance abuse and a psychiatric disorder, they have what has been termed a “dual diagnosis”.
-Dual Diagnosis In Washington Stateas it is across the country – finding effective, evidence-based drug and alcohol rehab can be challenging.
+In Washington State – as it is across the country – finding effective, evidence-based drug and alcohol rehab can be challenging.
 That challenge is intensified when the person seeking treatment also needs help for a co-occurring disorder that must be addressed simultaneously.

 How Common Are Dual Diagnoses in Washington State?